 |Park||2.0 mi.
 South-Southwest of Central Negril|

-Another similar attraction is Rockland Bird Feeding Station.
+Another related option is Rockland Bird Feeding Station.
 The Rocklands Bird Sanctuary is the perfect place for bird-watchers, children, and anyone interested in something different.
 The sanctuary is home to various birds including hummingbirds, which you can feed by hand.

 |Dolphin Cove Ocho Rios||Zoo||1.7 mi.
 West-Northwest of Central downtown Ocho Rios|